f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 Adding Allowed IPs for SNMP via webUI
 -----------------------------------

-Configuration of the **allowed-ip** functionality is not supported yet via the webUI, this will be added in F5OS-C 1.7.0.
-For now you must use either the API or CLI to configure this.
-Below is what the F5OS-C 1.7.0 webUI functionality will look like:
+Configuration of the **allowed-ip** functionality was added to the webUI in F5OS-C 1.6.0.
 By default, SNMP queries are not allowed into the F5OS platform layer.
 Before enabling SNMP, you'll need to open up the out-of-band management port on F5OS-C (on both the system controller and on all the chassis partitions) to allow SNMP queries from particular SNMP management endpoints.
 Below is an example of allowing a few SNMP endpoints to query the F5OS layer on port 161.

 .. image:: images/velos_monitoring_snmp/imagesnmpwebui.png
   :align: center